Spacetime diffeomorphisms as matter fields: Linearised field equations

 The more specific properties of a linear differential operator are determined by its principal symbol.
 In local coordinates, the principal symbol is obtained by leaving only the leading (higher order) derivatives and replacing each partial differentiation $\partial/\partial x^\alpha$ by $i\xi_\alpha$, where $\xi$ is the dual variable (momentum), see \cite[subsection 1.1.3]{mybook}.
 This gives a (matrix-)function on the cotangent bundle the properties of which determine the basic features of the differential operator such as ellipticity or hyperbolicity.
 However, for our operator $\operatorname{Lin}$ matters are slightly more complicated because it has a block structure

 with operators of different order in different blocks.
-Matrix operators with this particular structure are called Agmon-Douglis-Nirenberg type operators \cite{Agmon-Douglis-Nirenberg original paper}.
+Matrix operators with this particular structure are called Agmon--Douglis--Nirenberg type operators \cite{Agmon-Douglis-Nirenberg original paper}.
 Application of the Agmon--Douglis--Nirenberg construction gives the principal symbol of $\operatorname{Lin}$ as the linear map

 The determinant of the linear map \eqref{Principal symbol of operator Lin} is

 Now, if our metric $g$ were Riemannian then the quantity \eqref{power 8} would not vanish on $T^*M\setminus\{0\}$ and, hence, our operator $\operatorname{Lin}$ would be elliptic in the Agmon--Douglis--Nirenberg sense.
 However, for Lorentzian metric $g$ the quantity \eqref{power 8} vanishes on light cones, which suggests that our operator $\operatorname{Lin}$ is hyperbolic.
 There is extensive literature dealing with Agmon--Douglis--Nirenberg type operators in the elliptic setting but we are unaware of similar results for the hyperbolic case.
 A rigorous investigation of well-posedness issues for the operator $\operatorname{Lin}$ is, though, outside the scope of our paper.
 For a review of different notions of hyperbolicity in a setting similar to ours see \cite[Section 4]{wong}.